 From tropical tones to softer shades of the countryside, creating a green, serene space can easily be achieved by an assortment of houseplants.
 Adding foliage not only looks fabulous, but it’s possible to improve the air quality and boost productivity levels by bringing the outdoors in.
 Create your very own vertical garden like the living walls at The George, or bring your walls to life in a different way with palm prints and blooming patterns in the style of Hotel Palacio de Villapanés or Hulbert House.

 No longer just for little girls, thinking pink in small doses can take interiors from soft to sophisticated.
 From the pretty pastel walls of the delicately decorated spa at Halcyon House, to the hot pink palette of the Attic Suite at Dormy House, these easy-on-the-eye aesthetics are as comforting as they are chic.
-The memorable murals of Ca’Sagredo Hotel and Casa Angelina take pink to the next level with floor-to-ceiling coverage, inspiring a hand-painted approach in complementary colours.
+The memorable murals of Ca’Sagredo Hotel take pink to the next level with floor-to-ceiling coverage, inspiring a hand-painted approach in complementary colours.
 If you’re looking to go deeper and darker, the maroon walls of the Bank Hotel Penthouse or Dorsia Hotel‘s fuchsia chaise longue are colours to contemplate.